SkylineCommunications/dataminer-docs/release-notes/Web_apps/Web_apps_Feature_Release_10.5/Web_apps_Feature_Release_10.5.2.md

 <!-- MR 10.4.0 [CU11] - FR 10.5.2 -->

-Up to now, when more data was loaded into a *Table* component after the GQI query session had expired, the following could happen:
+Up to now, when another page of partial table data was loaded into a *Table* component after the GQI query session had expired, the following could happen:

 - If WebSockets were enabled, a `Session does not exist` error would appear.

 - If WebSockets were disabled, a *Refresh* button would appear, but clicking it would not have any effect.

-From now on, when more data is loaded into a *Table* component after the GQI query session has expired, a *Refresh* button will appear, and clicking it will cause a new GQI query session to be started.
+From now on, when another page of partial table data is loaded into a *Table* component after the GQI query session has expired, a *Refresh* button will appear, and clicking it will cause a new GQI query session to be started.

 #### Low-Code Apps: Problem when adding an 'Execute a script' action to a low-code app that was hosted on a dashboard gateway [ID 41697]